fluid-project/infusion-docs/CompositePanels.md

 }
 ```

-In the code block above, the `panels` list on line 7 is an array of names.
+In the code block above, the `panels` list is an array of names.
 These are derived from the keys in the auxiliary schema that associate panels with preferences.

 ## Templates ##